hkskn24/Software-Engineering-Group-Project/README.md

-# Student Management System
+# Student Information Management System

-The Student Management System is an application designed to manage student and teacher information.
+The Student Information Management System is an application designed to manage student and teacher information.
 It provides a range of functionalities including user registration, login, and password reset, display of personal information, teacher contact page, and specific features for students and teachers.

 ## Features